Is your bearded dragon showing signs of stress and agitation?

 #4 Get Them Used To Your Scent

-On the flip side, you do need to get the bearded dragon used to your scent and to recognize you.
+On the flip side, you need to get the bearded dragon used to your scent and recognize you.

-Put hands in the tank in front of their face with your palms up.
+Put your hands in the tank in front of their face with your palms up.